mailtodanish/ofsc-plugin-js/readme.md

 ## A JavaScript Sample Plugin for Oracle Field Service (OFSC)

-### Service Worker is already Implemented to improve *Browser cahce*

-This is sample plugin in JAVA Script for Oracle field service
+### Service Workers are implemented to improve offline capabilities, enhance performance, and ensure an overall improved user experience.It also reduces server call by utilizing local caching.

 ## Zip only below files and upload to OFSC